 As I mentioned earlier, I was able to identify Tor traffic within 15 minutes of activating Azure AD Premium during my last workshop.
 How?
 By reviewing the users with risky sign-ins report, we saw one user login from 9 different countries within about 90 minutes.

-We responded immediately by creating conditional access policies to block countries that the company does not have business relationships with, and to require MFA challenges in other regions, including unknown regions.
+We responded immediately by creating conditional access policies to block countries that the company does not have business relationships with.
+We also require MFA challenges in other regions, including unknown regions.

 I suspect Ryan was also notified by HR for violating the company’s acceptable use policy.

 I hope this has helped show the value of Azure AD P2.
-Many of the low-level tasks of a Security Operation Center can be automated using the Microsoft cloud security stack.
+Automating many of the low-level tasks of a Security Operation Center using the Microsoft cloud security stack can free up your team to perform more threat hunting.
 We’ll explore more ways to protect your organization in our upcoming series: The Anatomy of a Breach Response.